Basjohn/SHITTY-PiP-QUICKSWAP/README.md

 2. The application will start with its settings panel, you can also right-click the tray icon to access the menu.
 Or right click inside an overlay to access a menu with more menus.

 3. To create a window overlay:
-   - Click "New Window Overlay" in the menu
+   - Click "Window Mode" in the menu
-   - Click on the window you want to capture
+   - Click on the window you want to capture and then >>

 4. To create a monitor overlay:
-   - Click "New Monitor Overlay" in the menu
+   - Click "Monitor Mode" in the menu
-   - Click on the monitor you want to capture
+   - Click on the monitor you want to capture and >>

-- `Ctrl+Shift+O`: Toggle overlay visibility
-- `Ctrl+Shift+Q`: Quit application
-- `Alt+Click` on overlay: Move overlay
-- `Right-Click` on overlay: Show context menu
-- `I don't know who the hell put those short-cuts there, I just did the custom hotkey shit so uh, good luck.
+Default hotkeys
+` = Quickswitch
+= = Increase Opacity
+- = Decrease Opacity

+Full customizable or removable.

 ### Settings

-Access the settings panel from the system tray menu to configure:
+Access the subsettings panel from the system tray, context menu or main window.
-- Default overlay size and position

 - Hotkeys
 - Theme preferences
-- Startup behavior
 - Performance options
+- Keypassthrough
+- Media Control when overlay is focused
+- Display Locked Switching
+- Rounded/Sharp Borders

 ### Building
 0. Skip this step and just use the exe like a human.